 Searching for Skeletons

 “The bill is strongly opposed by both state and national gun-rights groups, as well as Republicans in the legislature.”
-How often have we read something similar to this in news items from states with legislatures controlled by the Democratic Party?
+How often have we read something similar to this in the news?

 Besides ammo restrictions and requirements for licensing, SB 501 also mandates that background checks be delayed for two weeks to allow Oregon’s State Police time to “research” would-be buyers.
 Cops could show up at your place of work, interview your neighbors or study your Facebook and Twitter profiles for politically incorrect postings.
 SB 501 also proposes fines for gun owners who fail to report lost or stolen firearms and requires owners to lock up their guns when not “in use.”

 SB 501 has no provision for self-defense or self-defense firearms.
 Neither does its language allow owners to retain possession of currently owned, currently legal magazines which may be affected by the ban.